German scientists: beer is rich in vitamin B6, including non-alcoholic beer

 The best source of vitamin B6 is food

-Bridget Benelam from the British Nutrition Foundation says that vitamin B6 deficiency is rare among British residents, as it is found in many foods.
+Bridget Benelam from the British Nutrition Foundation says that vitamin B6 deficiency is rare among Britons because it is found in many foods.

 "We would not recommend beer or any other alcoholic beverage as a primary source of nutrients.
-They should be part of a normal diet," she says.
-"It's very unlikely that you would have a B6 deficiency, unless your diet is very restricted."
+They should be part of a regular diet," she says.
+"It's highly unlikely that you would have a B6 deficiency, unless you have a very restricted diet."

 According to Benelam, problems with this vitamin can arise, for example, in people with alcoholism or kidney diseases.
 In such cases, she recommends paying attention to other important B vitamins — B12 and riboflavin (B2), which are usually found in dairy products and animal foods.